 BIOL 5002 Capstone Experience for the Master's in Biology Program

 Students may use this course to expand on any 5xxx level Biology course by completing extra work approved by that course's instructor.
 The guidelines for this effort will be up to the course instructor but may include special writing assignments, literature reviews, or interviewing local scientists and or clinical researchers involved in related projects.
 Alternative options will be considered, such as attending a local symposium approved by the instructor and reporting on that experience.
-Prerequisite: Must be enrolled in The Master's in Biology Program in the School of Arts and Sciences.
+Must be enrolled in The Master's in Biology Program in the School of Arts and Sciences.

 Credit 3 units.